 As a part of the Integrated Science Initiative, Ayers Saint Gross transformed Bryan Hall into a premier chemistry research facility for synthetic, instrument-based, nuclear, and radio chemistry.
 The existing central corridor on each level was relocated to the north side of each floor to create flexible lab layouts.
 Glass overlaid with a terracotta fin “screen” replaces a stone wall on the north façade, allowing daylight into the adjacent spaces and providing wonderful views.
-To upgrade the aesthetic appeal and bring them into compliance with campus circulation and accessibility standards, Ayers Saint Gross replaced the Forest Park Parkway pedestrian bridge and Millstone Plaza, both located adjacent to Bryan Hall.
+Additionally, Ayers Saint Gross replaced the Forest Park Parkway pedestrian bridge and Millstone Plaza, both located adjacent to Bryan Hall, to upgrade their aesthetic appeal and bring them into compliance with campus circulation and accessibility standards.
 This project was completed in association with Trivers Associates.

 To better accommodate pedestrians and cyclists, Washington University in St. Louis will build a wider, safer, and more accessible new bridge.